MarieComet/mariecomet.github.io/index.md

 I use this space to store my personal resources about WordPress development, Elementor, and front-end integration.

-## Why?

-Because it's no fun to search for something on Google and end up on your own blog.
-When you have a bad memory, you can write documentation!

 ## Navigation

 - [About](/about)